johnlspouge/Asymptotic-and-Regime-Regression-Program-ARRP/README.md

 # Asymptotic and Regime Regression Program (ARRP)
-ARRP implements both regime regression and robust regression.
+**ARRP** implements both regime regression and robust regression.
+* **Robust regression** is a systematic method of removing outliers from linear regression data.
+* **Regime regression** is a systematic method for removing points from regression data when they lie outside the contiguous regime in which a linear model is valid.
-Asymptotic regression is a special application of regime regression for estimating asymptotic parameters.
+  * **Asymptotic regression** is a special type of regime regression, used for estimating parameters in an asymptotic regime.
-Generally, 'regime regression' is a more apt name than 'asymptotic regression'.
+  * Generally, 'regime regression' is a better name than 'asymptotic regression' for the purpose of the ARRP.

 ### Usage